StephenWeber/gophersnake/README.md

 Alternatively, if you don't want to install it you can just use the `run_local` command:

     # ./run_local
     Process started...
     Connecting to localhost:7070

+You may also provide a filename of a YAML file detailing the Gopher entity structure.
+See `example_files/basic.yaml` for the general idea:

+    (venv) # ./run_local example_files/basic.yaml
+    Process started...
+    Connecting to localhost:7070